-The Contemporary Dance Programme is approved as a vocational training program under the Private Career Colleges Act, 2005
+The School of Dance is registered as a career college under the Ontario Career Colleges Act, 2005.
+The Contemporary Dance Programme is approved as a vocational training program under the Ontario Career Colleges Act, 2005

 Photo: Lisa Hebert